Course Assistant

 Corner Q — The Question

-1. What question does your chart appear to answer to a reader seeing it for the first time?
+• What question does the chart appear to answer to a reader seeing it with no context?

-3. Is the question specific enough that the chart can give a definitive answer?
+• Is the question specific enough that the chart gives a definitive answer, or must the reader interpret what is being asked?

 Corner D — The Data

-2. Are all relevant groups represented?
-Would including a missing group change your conclusion?
+• Are all relevant groups represented, and would a missing group change the conclusion?

-3. Is anything aggregated in a way that hides variation?
-Two groups with identical means can have very different distributions.
+• Is anything aggregated in a way that hides meaningful variation?

 Corner V — The Visual